Albrtito/ObsidianNotes/02 - Atomic/20240520 - 171554 - Definition - Modular arithmetics - Multiplicative inverse of x.md

 >  r^{-1}
 >  $$

 ## Invertible elements:

 > [!NOTE] Theorem: Invertible elements:
-> An element r in Zm is invertible if it has a multiplicative inverse. **THEN:** r and m are relatively primes
+> An element r in Zm is invertible if it has a multiplicative inverse. **THEN:** r and m are [[20240519 - 232552 - Definition - Relatively prime numbers|relatively primes]]

 ## Invertibility of with prime numbers
 **Remember:** [[20240429 - 111500 - Prime numbers|Prime numbers]]